JoshuaBiong/webdev_bootcamp/README.md

 -Able to learn deep on how web works git
 Making a Todo List web app now with pure HTML, CSS and javascript with local web storage === DONE!!
-Making a dice game from Web dev bootcamp by Angela Yu
+Making a dice game from Web dev bootcamp by Angela Yu === DONE Making a drum kit from Web dev bootcamp by Angela Yu === DONE